openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

 where a class defines a task function and your recipe inherits the class.
 In this basic scenario, your recipe inherits the task function as defined in the class.
-If desired, your recipe can add to the start and end of the function by using the "_prepend" or "_append" operations respectively, or it can redefine the function completely.
+If desired, your recipe can add to the start and end of the function by using the ":prepend" or ":append" operations respectively, or it can redefine the function completely.
 However, if it redefines the function, there is no means for it to call the class version of the function. ``EXPORT_FUNCTIONS`` provides a mechanism that